 Then oftentimes we get upset with God because things didn’t work out.

-My dear friend, we cannot blame God for the results we incur when we step in and force ourselves into a situation we should be entrusting to Him.
+My dear friend, we cannot blame God for the results we incur when we step in and force ourselves into a situation that we should be entrusting to Him.
 He sees the big picture and we only see it in little bits and pieces.

 While God hears our prayers and answers our prayers, we ourselves can interfere and cause the answer to be contrary to what it would have been had we just waited.